hnpl/dinocpu-assignments/assignment4.md

 In this part, you will collect the data for the next steps.

 Now that we completed three different CPU designs (single-cycle, pipelined, pipelined-dual-issue), we can evaluate and compare their performances on different benchmarks.

+## The Cost of Increasingly Complex CPU Designs

 ## Loop-unrolling
 TODO